-Dallastown wrestler's postseason in jeopardy after injury
+Dallastown wrestler's postseason in jeopardy from injury

 Drake Pew is injured while wrestling Spring Grove's Jared Barley on Jan.
 17. (GameTimePA.com)